NarendraSinghKhinchi/Auto_job_applier_linkedIn/README.md

   If you are using Windows, click on `windows-setup.bat` available in the `/setup` folder, this will install the latest chromedriver automatically.
 * Open `config.py` file in `/setup` folder and enter your details, configure the tool as per your needs.
 * Run `autoJobApplierLinkedIn.py` and see the magic happen.
+* If you have questions or need help setting it up or to talk in general, join the github server: https://discord.gg/fFp7uUzWCY

 ## 🤩 Feature List
 (I'm yet to complete the documentation, I'm adding in more features, still in development)